hwameistor/hwameistor/docs/docs/volumes/volume_snapshot.md

 ## Restore VolumeSnapshot

-You can create pvc to restore VolumeSnapshot, as follows:
+You can create PVC to restore VolumeSnapshot, as follows:

 ```yaml
 apiVersion: v1